-- We will always aim for fair and equal treatment for all volunteers. - We aim to match volunteers with suitable projects so that we gain from the activities of the volunteers and the volunteers gain from volunteering with us. - Each volunteer (or volunteer group) will be appointed a volunteer supervisor to guide and advise them in their tasks. - The volunteer supervisor will be responsible for providing the necessary induction, training and ongoing development, so that volunteers can be effective in their role.
-In return, we expect that volunteers will provide their time and help us to keep our projects on track. - Volunteers will not be used in times of industrial action to do the work of paid staff.
-They may continue with their regular tasks, but will not be asked to undertake additional duties. - 5.3 This policy is relevant for all current and potential volunteers, as well as every member of staff concerned with selecting, supporting, developing volunteers, managing volunteer projects or promoting voluntary activity within the JAS. - 5.4 This policy is available to download from Dorset History Centre website printed copies are available on request.
+- 5.1 This policy sets out the broad principles of volunteering with JAS and forms the foundation for good-practice volunteer management across the organisation.
+Fundamentally: - We will always aim for fair and equal treatment for all volunteers. - We aim to match volunteers with suitable projects so that we gain from the activities of the volunteers and the volunteers gain from volunteering with us. - Each volunteer (or volunteer group) will be appointed a volunteer supervisor to guide and advise them in their tasks. - The volunteer supervisor will be responsible for providing the necessary induction, training and ongoing development, so that volunteers can be effective in their role.
+In return, we expect that volunteers will provide their time and help us to keep our projects on track. - 5.2 Volunteers will not be used in times of industrial action to do the work of paid staff.
+They may continue with their regular tasks but will not be asked to undertake additional duties.

+- 5.3 This policy is relevant for all current and potential volunteers, as well as every member of staff concerned with selecting, supporting, developing volunteers, managing volunteer projects or promoting voluntary activity within the JAS. - 5.4 This policy is available to download from Dorset History Centre website printed copies are available on request